Richard Johnson (chaplain): Life in New South Wales

-In 1790 he and Mary had a daughter, who was given the Aboriginal name Milbah.
+In 1790, he and Mary had a daughter, who was given the Aboriginal name Milbah.
 They also had a son in 1792.

 In early 1793, Johnson cared for the ill chaplain of Malaspina's Spanish expedition, Fr José de Mesa, with, according to the expedition's journal, "a kindness, spirit of unity and a simplicity that were truly of the Gospel”.

 In June 1793, tired of waiting on the authorities, he began to build a church himself, and by September, at a cost of about £67, completed a building capable of holding 500 people.
 Even allowing for the difference in the purchasing power of money and the comparative flimsiness of the structure, this was a remarkable achievement.
 This church was burnt down in 1798.
 Johnson, with his wife Mary, taught between 150 and 200 school children in this church.

 An assistant chaplain, the Reverend Samuel Marsden, was appointed in the same year and arrived early in 1794; and henceforth Johnson had the support of a stronger personality than his own.
 In 1794 he published An Address to the Inhabitants of the Colonies established in New South Wales and Norfolk Island and, in 1800, obtained leave of absence to visit England.
 He sailed on the Buffalo in October and did not return to Australia.
-In June 1802 King in a dispatch said: "I understand that Rev'd Mr Johnson does not mean to return."
+In June 1802, King in a dispatch said: "I understand that Rev'd Mr Johnson does not mean to return."
 Practically he retired in 1802, but so late as July 1805 he appears on a list of officers as "On leave in England, no successor or second clergyman appointed".

 Return to England and later life

 After returning to England, in about August 1801 Johnson took up a curacy with the Reverend Thomas Dykes of St John's, Kingston-upon-Hull.
 During this time he had opportunity to influence William Cowper, who became the third chaplain to New South Wales after being recruited by Samuel Marsden.
-In November 1803 Johnson was curate at Bunwell, Norfolk, a position he occupied until he moved to West Thurrock, Essex, in April 1809.
-In 1810 he was presented by the king to the united parishes of St Antholin and St John Baptist, in London.
+In November 1803, Johnson was curate at Bunwell, Norfolk, a position he occupied until he moved to West Thurrock, Essex, in April 1809.
+In 1810, he was presented by the king to the united parishes of St Antholin and St John Baptist, in London.
 He never served as a curate at Ingham, despite oft-repeated claims to the contrary.
 The Richard Johnson who served at Ingham was a different person.

 Johnson continued to take an interest in Australia, appearing before the House of Commons Select Committee on Transportation in 1812 and in 1815 he recommended John Youl to be chaplain at Port Dalrymple.
-He died on 13 March 1827.
+He died on 13 March 1827, aged 70 or 71.

-In popular culture

-Johnson was portrayed by Ewen Bremner, and his wife by Genevieve O'Reilly, in the 2015 TV series Banished.